serdalsakarya/abap-cloud-learning/README.md

 - S4D400 – Introduction to ABAP Programming
 - S4D401 – ABAP Programming with SAP S/4HANA
 - S4D430 – Data Modeling in SAP S/4HANA

-Additional exercises were completed using SAP ABAP learning materials such as BC400, BC401, and BC430.